 The group is committed to the highest standards of health and safety for our clients, staff and visitors, fully in compliance with statutory requirements.
 To this end, clearly defined policies, procedures, roles and responsibilities are in place, and supervision, instruction, information and appropriate training are provided.
-A full management system including monitoring of safety standards and incident review is in place.
-Policies and training needs are kept under review and overall direction is given by the Group Health and Safety Committee.
+A full management information system is in place to monitor safety standards and to review and report incidents.
+Policies and training needs are kept under review.